Discover more from Polemics

 Nurse with Wound list - A list that was so cool, you don’t even know a majority of the bands or people.
 This list has been revered by postmodern professors too.

 Occultism - Supernatural, mystical, or magical beliefs, practices, and phenomena.
 Things that made up Goth culture and Neofolk.
-Continues through shocking normies and through consumer culture.
+Continues through shocking normies and consumer culture.

 Old magazines - Some of these magazines have very significant topics that will never be outdated.